The UK innovator visa is now open for applications from experienced business people with a viable business idea.

-Replacing the previous Tier 1 Entrepreneur visa, the innovator route requires a lower capital investment than its predecessor, but endorsement must be secured by applicants from an approved entity before the Home Office visa application can be made.
+Replacing the previous Tier 1 Entrepreneur visa, the UK innovator route requires a lower capital investment than its predecessor, but endorsement must be secured by applicants from an approved entity before the Home Office visa application can be made.

 DavidsonMorris’ specialist UK business visa experts are on hand to support you through this new visa route.